AnaCDSequeira/BlackJack/README.md

 This BlackJack game was created by Ana Sequeira, Carlos Pinto e Ivan Moreira as part of a group project of MindSwap bootCamp.

-The game consists on playing your hand agains the dealer hand. the one who doenst burst and has more points then the other wins!
+The game consists on playing your hand agains the dealer hand.
+Who doens't burst and has more points then the other wins!

 Game Rules: